chmccc/poker/README.md

 # React Texas Holdem Poker

 This is a Poker game built in React mainly for me to experiment with game-related logic, AI, and WebSockets for multiplayer.
 It is an ongoing project and much remains to be done.
-You can view a recent (though likely not latest) version [here](http://ec2-52-53-214-71.us-west-1.compute.amazonaws.com).
+You can view a recent (though likely not latest) version <a href="http://ec2-52-53-214-71.us-west-1.compute.amazonaws.com" target="_blank">here</a>.

 ## Core Engine Functionality